Martibis/256ART-generative-art-template/README.md

 The output must be dimension agnostic, meaning it scales seamlessly to any dimension.
 While you can control the dimension ratio (e.g. width/height can be 1.0, 1.5, 0.75 etc.) you have no control over the dimensions of the browser someone else might be using.
 At lower resolutions, fewer pixels may limit what your output looks like, such as the smoothness of lines, which is okay.
 This is mainly to ensure your work can be reproduced at print quality and displayed on any screen size from a phone to a cinema.

 A simple way to account for this is to define a default dimension and create a multiplier to scale coordinates or sizes relative to the canvas dimensions.
-Below uses p5js as an example but the same principle applies regardless of the language.
+Below uses p5js as an example but the same principle applies regardless (in vanilla JavaScript, make sure to keep DPR in mind too).

 ```javascript
 function setup() {